cbolz/ansible-labs-summit2020/ansible-tower-advanced/4-awx-cli-exercises/README.md

 ## It’s a Cluster After All

 We are working in a clustered environment.
-To verify that the resources were created on all instances properly, login to the other Tower instances web UIs (the ones you didn’t configured the inventory and credentials on).
+To verify that the resources we're created on all instances properly, login to the other Tower instances web UIs (the ones you didn’t configure the inventory and credentials on).

 Have a look around, everything we automatically configured on one Tower